siko74/AzureNotebooks/README.md

 **Fall 2016 (Q3-2016)** - Initial preview with basic notebook features and sharing using Libraries.
 **Winter 2016 (Q4-2016)** - Store data files in libraries, import from Github, private libraries, and collaboration in libraries.
 **Spring 2017 (Q1-2017)** - More collaboration & security features.

-##Try Some Sample Notebooks

-Note: you don't need an account to view - click the "eyeball".
-If you want to run/edit a notebook, you'll need Microsft account (outlook, hotmail, xbox, etc. You'll be prompted to create one)
-- Welcome notebook.
-- Links to samples with brief description.

 ##Get involved!
 * [File an issues](https://github.com/Microsoft/AzureNotebooks/issues/new) for bugs, feature requests, etc.  If you need immediate assistamce, ping nbhelp@microsoft.com